Our Jam and the Underscore

 - Attendance has increased.

-- We went from typically around 5 to 15 to more like 10 to 25.
+- We went from typically around 5 to 15 to more commonly 15 to 25.
 (At several times in the past we dwindled to sessions of fours and threes.
 That's ok if the few present are intent on dancing, but it's nice to be part of the vitality and diversity of a larger, enthusiastic group.)